joshuaowalker/Preliminary-QC/README.md

 # Preliminary Consensus Sequence QC - FASTQ

 This Python script processes a FASTQ file to:
-1. Detect and remove outliers based on read length and alignment scores.
+1. Correct the orientation of reads using reverse complement alignment.
-2. Correct the orientation of reads using reverse complement alignment.
+2. Detect and remove outliers based on read length and alignment scores.
 3. Output a cleaned FASTQ file with comprehensive quality control applied.

-The script dynamically calculates thresholds for alignment-based outliers using percentile-based scoring and for length-based outliers using interquartile range (IQR).
+This script iteratively forms a consensus sequence and The script dynamically calculates thresholds for alignment-based outliers using percentile-based scoring and for length-based outliers using interquartile range (IQR).

 ---